boonware/notes/docs/real_analysis/taylor_series.md

     f(x) = \sum^\infty_{n=0} \frac{f^{(n)}(a)(x-a)^n}{n!}
 $$

+### Analytic Functions
+The function $f(x)$ is said to be **analytic** if it can be represented by a Taylor series at all points in its domain.
+This is a stronger requirement that being infinitely differentiable as there exist functions that meet this requirement but that are not analytic.

 ### Proof
 Applying the Fundamental Theorem of Calculus, we can express a function $f(x)$ as, loosely, the value of the function at point $a$ _plus_ all of the changes in the function from $a$ to $x$.
 Concretely: